hsinhaoyu/bayesian-rf/README.md

 # An application of Bayesian regression in visual neuroscience

 ## Intro
 In this project, I will demonstrate how to use Bayesian regression to analyze the relationship between two measured quantities, under the influenced of a third factor.
-The method is applied to a dataset in visual neuroscience, although the method can be on a wide range of scientific and clinical questions.
-This project is written in R and the JAGS package, and it is presented asa Jupyter notebook.
+The method is applied to a dataset in visual neuroscience, although the same process can be used on a wide range of scientific and clinical questions.
+This project is written in R and the JAGS package, and it is presented as a Jupyter notebook.

 ## The research question
 In visual neuroscience, the the receptive field (RF) of a neuron is the region in the visual field where a stimulus can elicit it to respond.
 The size of the receptive field increases with its distance to the fovea.
 Characterizing this relationship is a fondamental problem in visual neuroscience.